FHIR/FSHSchool/content/docs/SUSHI/running/_index.md

 ```

 {{% alert title="Tip" color="success" %}}
-If you run SUSHI from your FSH project directory, and accept the defaults, the command can be shortened to `sushi .`. _NOTE: If your FSH project has a **fsh** subdirectory, SUSHI will default to **fsh** as the input location and **fsh**'s parent directory as the output location.
+If you run SUSHI from your FSH project directory, and accept the defaults, the command can be shortened to `sushi .`. _NOTE: If your FSH project has a **input/fsh** subdirectory, SUSHI will default to **input/fsh** as the input location and **input/generated** as the output location.
 This behavior is to support the IG Publisher integration._
 {{% /alert %}}